EU-OSHA/oira.statistics.deployment/src/oira/statistics/deployment/resources/intro_text.md

 After logging in you see the home screen.

-If you get lost at any time, you can click the “M” logo in the top left corner to return here.
+If you get lost at any time, you can click the logo (“M”) in the top left corner to return here.
 You can also use the “Back”/“Forward” buttons of your browser to navigate.
 The home screen consists of the “-> Start here” dashboard and your country collection.

-### Collections, Dashboards, Questions
+### Collections, Dashboards, Cards, Questions

 You can think of collections like folders that contain statistics items.
 Each country has its own collection.
-Click the country collection to view its contents.
+Click your country collection to view its contents.

-At the top of the list in the country collection you will find the available dashboards (yellow icons).
+At the top of the list in your country collection you will find the available dashboards (yellow icons).
 Individual questions are listed below.
 Dashboards group a set of questions together.
 Clicking a dashboard allows you to view all its questions on one screen.
 It is recommended to first navigate to a dashboard to get an overview instead of